GauSyu/gausyu.github.io/_pages/Homepage.md

 ---

 *<font size="5">
 Hi!
 This is Xu Gao (a.k.a.
-Syu Gau),<br> a PhD candidate in mathematics at<br> University of California, Santa Cruz.
+Syu Gau),<br>
+A Mathematical Ph.D.
 </font>*

+I have completed my degree and graduated from UC Santa Cruz on June 2023.

 I have a wide range of interests in mathematics: $p$-adic geometry, representation theory, mathematical physics, algebraic analysis, tensor triangular geometry, higher category theory, homotopical algebras, transcendental number theory, etc.